 What Are the Consequences of Violating My Probation in Missouri?

-Under Missouri Revised Statute §559.036, the court may revoke your probation at any time it chooses.
+Under Missouri Revised Statute §559.036, the court may revoke your probation any time it chooses.
 There are a few things that may happen if a judge finds you violated your probation:

 • You may receive a formal warning, and be allowed to continue your probation as long as you do not commit further violations.